mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 #### EndsWith
 Represents an ends-with comparison for search terms.

+## Class: System.ConfigurationMissingException
+Represents an exception thrown when a required configuration is missing.

+This exception is typically thrown when attempting to access a configuration value that is not present.
+### Methods

+#### Constructor
+This constructor sets the exception message to indicate the missing configuration key.
+Initializes a new instance of the
+ *See: T:Eliassen.System.ConfigurationMissingException*class with the specified configuration key.

+##### Parameters
+* *configurationKey:* The key of the missing configuration.

 ## Class: System.Configuration.CommandParameterAttribute
 Specifies that a property represents a command parameter.